How to play Spotify on Twitch?

 What can happen if you play copyrighted music?

-How to play Spotify Music on Twitch without Premium?
+How to play Spotify safely on Twitch

 1. Run Pazu Spotify Converter